Preparation for Australian Public Service (APS) reasoning, emotional intelligence and personality tests

 To answer this verbal test question, we need to first examine what each statement says.
 If we take statement A ‘Gil likes Tim’s car colour’ and combine it with statement D ‘Gil likes only red cars’ then those alone prove that Tim has a red car.
 The logic is that if Gil likes only red cars (D) and he likes Tim’s car colour (A) then Tim’s car must be red.

-In this style of test questions APS gives you either a list of words and your task is to find the odd-one-out, or pairs of words and you are asked to find similarities.
+In this type of verbal test question, you are given either a list of words and your task is to find the odd-one-out, or pairs of words and you are asked to find similarities.

 Which are the two odd-ones out?